Working together to serve our communities through science.

 Dr. Theresa Foley is the Climate Science Specialist for SERI.
 She has a PhD in Atmospheric Science from the University of Arizona in Tucson, a BS in Chemistry from Northeastern Illinois, and a BS in Biology from De Paul University.
 Dr. Foley has extensive experience in the environmental field as a landfill specialist and atmospheric chemist, and she is also a geographic information systems (GIS) specialist.
 In 2008, Dr. Foley began working with SERI, when she was awarded a NASA Space Grant to study air pollution in south metropolitan Tucson.
 Last year Dr. Foley returned to SERI after a two year fellowship with the Army Research Laboratory (ARL) at the White Sands Missile Range in New Mexico, where she used GIS to verify the accuracy of weather forecasting.

-Dorsey Kaufmann is an Information Designer pursuing her Masters of Fine Arts in Illustration and Design.
-Dorsey examines the most effective and purposeful means of data communication, evaluates the ways in which people receive and understand information about environmental quality and the potential exposure to contaminants near hazardous waste sites, and how design incites more informed citizens and behavioral changes.
+Dorsey Kaufmann is an artist with a Masters of Fine Arts in Illustration and Design.
+Dorsey examines the most effective and purposeful means of data visualization, evaluates the ways in which people receive and understand information about environmental quality, risk, and exposure, and considers the role that visual communication plays in inciting behavioral changes.
 She is interested in the way art can work across disciplines, communicate information in a more experiential and community-integrated way, and build public participation and relationships.
-Dorsey designed the branding, website, promotional materials, and kit packaging for Project Harvest.
-She also plays a key role in the ideation and implementation of the project's data sharing events that include both traditional data-vis and non-traditional art installations to communicate participant sample data.
-Through more experimental forms of data sharing, she hopes build a dialogue around the many factors that impact environmental data-sets and how these factors directly affect people’s body, health, and environment.
+Dorsey designed the logo, website, online data interface, promotional materials, and kit packaging for Project Harvest.
+She also plays a key role in the ideation and implementation of the project's data sharing events that include both data-vis booklets and large scale art installations that communicate participant sample data.
 More of her work can be found on her website.

 AJ Moses is a third year PhD student pursuing a degree in Soil and Water Sciences.
 For Project Harvest, he will work on testing water and soil samples for the presence of microbes, such as fecal coliforms.
 Arthur is interested in examining the prevalence of harmful bacteria in community harvested water and how those organisms will ultimately impact peoples' health through soil and plants.
 He completed his undergraduate work at the University of Maryland-College Park (UMD), earning a B.S in Geographical Sciences.
 His emphasis at UMD was in sustainability and development, and while there he worked on mapping and improving the roads and bike share lanes around campus.